-Rhyan White is a competitive swimmer who represents the United States.
+Rhyan White is an Olympic swimmer who represents the United States.
 She made headlines at the 2020 SEC Championships when she broke 2 SEC records in 24 hours in the 100 and 200 backstroke.

 Rhyan White was a 2016 Olympic Trials qualifier, placing 61st in the 100 back (1:02.82) and tying for 18th in the 200 back (2:12.36).
 She was a member of the 2017-2018 National Jr team, and as such represented the USA at the 2018 Youth Olympic Games in Argentina.
 In Buenos Aires, White placed 4th in the 50 back (28.86), 100 back (1:00.60), 200 back (2:10.95).